orb-lang/qor/doc/md/core/thread.md

 Wouldn't you know it, Phillipe Janda has solved this problem as well\!
 The solution \(and full copyright\) may be found [here]( https://github.com/saucisson/lua-coronest/blob/master/LICENSE)\.
 Alban Linard, the copyright holder, credits the former and I'm not surprised to hear it\.

-This will probably end up in a modified form, I'm checking it in with all the copyright information and will of course leave the link to the license for as long as it resolves\.

-As of the first commit, I've simply modified the main function to live on the `thread` table, instead of being returned anoymously as one might expect from a module\.

 I learned from this code a nice shorthand I wasn't aware of, `val == ...` means the same as `val == select(1, ...)`\.
 Which does make sense given